abhishekdubey94/Kafka-kitchen/README.md

 ![APIs](./resources/APIs.jpg?raw=true "APIs")

-Task 1 - To start and stop the zookeeper and kafka Task 2 - To create topics
+Task 1 - To start and stop the zookeeper and kafka Task 2 - To create topics, producers and consumers

 ### Features